A LIF-Type payment is similar to an external Life Income Fund (LIF) but asset remain under the UBC Faculty Pension Plan.

-- the investment earnings in the previous calendar year, or
+- the investment rate of return in the previous calendar year, or

-- the withdrawal amount based on your age as at January 1st each calendar year
+- the withdrawal percentage based on your age as at January 1st each calendar year

 Please review the LIF-Type Payments Information Sheet to gain a comprehensive understanding this retirement benefit option.
 As the assets remain under the UBC Faculty Pension Plan, you will continue to control the investment of your account, benefit from the low fee structure of the UBC FPP investment funds and no administration fees.